pranto113015/Repo-of-learning-syllabus/Django Setup Porcess.md

   ```sh
   <link href="{% static 'asset/css/bootstrap.min.css' %}" rel="stylesheet">
   ```
   after done all of the link convert to static then follow the next step.
+Same procedure of the image tag also.

 - Now write this code inside the top of `head` tag